 - The stent acts as a scaffold to keep the artery from closing again

-What is the difference between peripheral arterial disease and peripheral vascular disease?
+peripheral arterial disease VS. peripheral vascular disease

 - Peripheral arterial disease (PAD) refers specifically to disease of the arteries